zacgerber/backend-baby-names-assessment/README.md

 Baby Names
 ------------

-The Social Security administration has this neat data by year of what names are most popular for babies born that year in the USA (see [social security baby names](http://www.socialsecurity.gov/OACT/babynames/)).
-The files `baby1990.html baby1992.html` ... contain raw html, similar to what you get visiting the above social security site.
-Take a look at the html and think about how you might scrape the data out of it.
+The Social Security administration has this neat data of which names are most popular for babies born each year in the USA (see [social security baby names](http://www.socialsecurity.gov/OACT/babynames/)).
+The files `baby1990.html`, `baby1992.html`, ... contain raw HTML, similar to what you get when visiting the above social security site.
+Take a look at the HTML and think about how you might scrape the data out of it.

-You will need to add your own code to [babynames.py](./babynames.py) to complete the assignment.
+You will need to add your own code to [babynames.py](./babynames.py) to complete this assignment.

 Part A
 ------

-In the [babynames.py](./babynames.py) file, implement the `extract_names(filename)` function which takes the filename of a single `babyXXXX.html` file and returns the data from the file as a single list -- the year string at the start of the list followed by the name-rank strings in alphabetical order.
+In the [babynames.py](./babynames.py) file, implement the `extract_names(filename)` function, which takes the filename of a single `babyXXXX.html` file and returns the data from the file as a single list &mdash; the year string at the start of the list, followed by the name-rank strings in alphabetical order.
 Make sure the returned list is a pure python list, not a 'stringified' version of the list.
 ```
-['2006', 'Aaliyah 91', 'Aaron 57', 'Abagail 895', Abbey 695, ...]
+['2006', 'Aaliyah 91', 'Aaron 57', 'Abagail 895', 'Abbey 695', ...]
 ```
 Modify `main(args)` so it calls your `extract_names(filename)` function and prints what it returns (main already has the code for the command line argument parsing).
-If you get stuck working out the regular expressions for the year and each name, solution regular expression patterns are shown at the end of this readme.
+If you get stuck working out the regular expressions for the year and each name, regular expression pattern solutions are shown at the end of this README.
 Note that for parsing webpages in general, regular expressions don't do a good job, but these webpages have a simple and consistent format.

 Rather than treat the boy and girl names separately, we'll just lump them all together.
-In some years, a name appears more than once in the html, but we'll just use one rank number per name.
+In some years, a name appears more than once in the HTML, but we'll just use one rank number per name.

 Build the program as a series of small milestones, getting each step to run/print something before trying the next step.
-This is the pattern used by experienced programmers -- build a series of incremental milestones, each with some output to check, rather than building the whole program in one huge step.
+This is the pattern used by experienced programmers &mdash; build a series of incremental milestones, each with some output to check, rather than building the whole program in one huge step.

-Printing the data you have at the end of one milestone helps you think about how to re-structure that data for the next milestone.
+Printing the data you have at the end of one milestone helps you think about how to restructure that data for the next milestone.
 Python is well suited to this style of incremental development.
 For example, first get it to the point where it extracts and prints the year.
 Here are some suggested milestones:

 *   Extract all the text from the file and print it
 *   Find and extract the year and print it